 - It can take a bit of getting used to get it folded back up and into the travel pouch.
 Do some practice runs before leaving on your trip.

-Here’s a recap of the benefits of the CoziGo as a cover for the airplane bassinet or a stroller:
+Here’s a recap of the benefits of the CoziGo stroller cover as a airplane bassinet cover or a baby stroller cover:

-- CoziGo has been formally approved on several airlines (you can find the updated list in the FAQ section on the CoziGo website).
+- CoziGo bassinet and stroller cover has been formally approved on several airlines (you can find the updated list in the FAQ section on the CoziGo website).

-We typically list any drawbacks to a product, but in the case the only issue is figuring out how to get it folded back up easily.
+We typically list any drawbacks to a product, but in the case the only downside of the CoziGo is figuring out how to get it folded back up easily.
 Something that could easily be overcome with some practice.

-Not only is the CoziGo a great product for travel, but it’s also great for every day use.
+Not only is the CoziGo a great product for travel with a baby, but it’s also great for every day use since it offers such good sun protection.
 That’s something that we really like!

 You can buy your CoziGo direct from the website.
 Free shipping for USA, Canada, UK and Australia!

-Note: We were sent a CoziGo for the purpose of testing it out, however all opinions are own.
+Note: We were sent a CoziGo for the purpose of testing it out and writing this CoziGo review, however all opinions are own.